CacahuetesManu/VacSNDScripts/Scripts/AutoHunt/README.md

 # Acknowledgements

-Super thank you to Muffin and Friendly <AutoParty> for working on this and keeping up with it while I was not here.
+Super thank you to Muffin and Friendly (AutoParty) for working on this and keeping up with it while I was not here.

-Friendly (ping me) <AutoParty>, will try to help with bugs.
+Friendly (AutoParty), will try to help with bugs.
 Don't ping Wiggly for this script.

+CacahuetesManu may help with this script too, but my availability isn't all that good.

 # AutoHuntLog